webtorrent/torrent-discovery/README.md

 ### `discovery.on('warning', err => {})`

-Emitted when there is a non-fatal DHT or tracker error, like an inaccessible tracker server.
+Emitted when there is a non-fatal DHT, tracker or LSD error, like an inaccessible tracker server.
 Useful for logging.
 This is non-fatal.

 ### `discovery.on('error', err => {})`

-Emitted when there is a fatal, unrecoverable DHT or tracker error.
+Emitted when there is a fatal, unrecoverable DHT, tracker or LSD error.

 ## license